 The most important change (for me, anyway) is to force Emacs to default to

 UTF-8.
 It’s practically a standard, at least in the West, as it is dominant on the Web; has a one-to-one mapping with ASCII; and is flexible enough to represent any unicode character, making it a world-readable format.
 But enough nattering about that.
 The biggest issue is convincing Emacs to treat files as UTF-8 by default, when no information in the file explicitly says it is.

 I use the following code snippet to enforce UTF-8 as the default coding system for all files, comint processes and buffers.
+Note that in newer versions of Emacs you only need the first line, but if you find that it’s not enough to coax all aspects of your Emacs into your coding system of choice, you can use the longer and more involved method.
 You’re free to replace

-utf-8 below with your own preferred coding system.
+utf-8 below with your own preferred coding system, of course.

 Once evaluated, Emacs will treat new files, buffers, processes, and so on as though they are UTF-8.
 Emacs will still use a different coding system if the file has a file-local variable like this

 -*- coding: euc-tw -*- near the top of the file.
 (See

 48.2.4 Local Variables in Files in the Emacs manual.)

 OK, so Emacs will default to UTF-8 for everything.
 That’s great, but not everything is in UTF-8; how do you deal with cases where it isn’t?
 How do you make an exception to the proverbial rule?
 Well, Emacs has got it covered.
 The command

 C-x RET c, takes as an argument the coding system you want to use, and a command to execute it with.
 That makes it possible to open files, shells or run Emacs commands as though you were using a different coding system.
 Very, very useful.
 This command is a must-have if you have to deal with stuff encoded in strange coding systems.